vllm-project/vllm/docs/source/getting_started/quickstart.md

 $     }'
 ```

 Since this server is compatible with OpenAI API, you can use it as a drop-in replacement for any applications using OpenAI API.
-For example, another way to query the server is via the `openai` python package:
+For example, another way to query the server is via the `openai` Python package:

 ```python
 from openai import OpenAI